Notice to Charthouse Clients: What you need to know about the November 30, 2021 deadline under the Land Owner Transparency Act

 - Does this Company have any registered leases in British Columbia in land that are for a term of 10 years or more, including any rights of renewal?

-If you complete the Questionnaire by October 31, 2021, the cost for this service will be $250.00 plus taxes and disbursements.
-If you complete the Questionnaire after this date, the legal fees will be $400.00 plus taxes and disbursements.
+If you complete the Questionnaire by October 31, 2022, the cost for this service will be $400.00 plus taxes and disbursements.
+If you complete the Questionnaire after this date, the legal fees will be $600.00 plus taxes and disbursements.
 For companies with multiple properties, fees will be charged on a sliding scale.
-Companies with holding corporations or trusts that own shares may cost more depending on the complexity of the required reporting.
+Companies with holding corporations or trusts that own shares, or more than 5 shareholders, may cost more depending on the complexity of the required reporting.

 We will need to review the ownership structure of the company and send notices to owners who are not in your household.
 Therefore, we cannot guarantee filing by November 30, 2021 without delivery of all required information ten business days in advance.